uiceds/cee-492-project-2025-avengers/cee492_report.typ

     random-guess baseline.
 The area under the curve (AUC) is approximately 0.76.
   ],
 ) <fig_roc2>

+**As demonstrated by the ROC curve in @fig_roc2, the model effectively balances sensitivity and specificity.**

 Key points:

 - The model **prioritizes recall** (≈ 97%), which is valuable for applications where missing high-risk locations is more costly than generating false alarms.
 - Accessibility to mental health centers, food assistance sites, county parks, police stations, and libraries carries the strongest signal for crime vs non-crime distinction in this setup.
 - Several features neither improve accuracy nor gain importance, suggesting opportunities for feature selection and additional feature engineering.

 == *Vehicle Crime Prediction Model*